Lovage: Distribution

-Properties and uses
+Health concerns

+Lovage root contains furanocoumarins which can lead to photosensitivity.

+Uses

 The leaves can be used in salads, or to make soup or season broths, and the roots can be eaten as a vegetable or grated for use in salads.
-Its flavour and smell are reminiscent both of celery and parsley, only more intense and spicy than those of either.
+Its flavour and smell are reminiscent both of celery and parsley, only more intense and spicy than either.
 The seeds can be used as a spice in the same way as fennel seeds.

+The plant has long been cultivated in Europe, the leaves being used as a herb, the roots as a vegetable, and the seeds as a spice, especially in southern Europe.